 Concealed Carry Laws

 Statute – § 166.291

 Carrying a concealed weapon is prohibited except by those individuals covered by § 166.250 of the Oregon Revised Statutes.
 Anyone not mentioned in the statutes above who intends to carry a concealed weapon must first apply for a Concealed Handgun License.
 The sheriff’s department in each county handles concealed carry licenses, and individuals can apply for this license by following the steps below.

 - Confirm they meet the requirements detailed in § 166.291(1)(a-p).

 - Visit the website of the sheriff’s office in their county.

 - Download the concealed handgun license application form.
 (This form varies by county, but the language therein is made uniform by § 166.291(4).
-E.g., Douglas County Application for License to Carry a Concealed Handgun.)
+E.g., Clackamas County Application for License to Carry Concealed Handgun.)